imjoy-team/ImJoy/docs/i2k_tutorial.md

 In this section, we will use Python running on a Jupyter notebook server.
 For the demo purpose here, the plugin will run on a remote server on MyBinder.org, but you can eventually also can  run them on local Python server on your own machine.

 Let's first try the Pokemon Chooser plugin that we already saw in Javascript.
-If you click **Run**, you will need to wait for a while because spinning up the remote server takes a bit of time.
+If you click **Run**, you will first need to confirm that you want to execute the plugin.
+Then you need to wait for a while because spinning up the remote server takes a bit of time.

 <!-- ImJoyPlugin: { "type": "native-python", "name": "my-python-plugin"} -->
 ```python